 - Make sure that if you are submitting an RFP that you include as much information as possible to increase your chances of success.
 If you are unsuccessful in an RFP bid, companies usually include the reason as to why the bid was unsuccessful.
 It is worth recording these – quite often it can be price but sometimes small reoccurring issues can be addressed in an annual capital expenditure budget such as safety chains, female only floors, etc.

 If you don’t have an RMS in situ to help you achieve this, please reach out to us at Rate Wise.
 We have the software to help you deliver these results.
 If you don’t have the manpower or the team members to analyse these results and implement changes, our Revenue Consultants can help you with short term 6-month contracts or longer-term contracts.
-Reach out to Liz at [email protected] if you have any questions or would like to arrange a demo.
+Reach out to us at firstname.lastname@example.org if you have any questions or would like to arrange a demo.